 Colorado Springs was a resort town that became a mecca for tuberculosis patients.
 During the late 1800s, Colorado became known as the “world’s sanatorium”.
 The high altitude and clear skies attracted “lungers” from all over the United States.
 There was no cure for tuberculosis but the climate in Colorado allowed victims to extend their lifespan as much as possible.
 At the height of the TB epidemic, it is estimated that one in three Coloradans had the disease.
 By 1925, 60% of incoming residents to Colorado had tuberculosis.

 The family must have collected enough money to send Nellie to Colorado Springs.
-It was her only chance at life.
+It was the only chance to prolong her life.

 Nellie died sometime before her father’s will was probated in Iowa in 1892.
 There is no mention of her in the probate records.

-Charles Wesley named his oldest son and oldest daughter after his brother’s children, Robert and Nellie.
+Charles Wesley named his oldest son and daughter after his brother’s children, Robert and Nellie.
+They were never forgotten.